marchmaterials/voting-platform/README.md

 ## Create Projects in DB

-make sure you have the connection string in the env vars as described above
+make sure you have the connection string in the env vars as described above.
+Also make sure that you have the .csv file containing all the project information.

 ```
 npx ts-node prisma/migrate.ts